Carloschi7/SuperMarioBros1-1/README.md

-6)Go to the build folder and open the sln file with Visual Studio
+6)Go to the build folder, open the sln file with Visual Studio and set C7Platformer as the starting project